Australian Studies Highlight Long-Term Benefits of Breast Reduction

 “In the study, we found that those women may even benefit more than those who are slim,” said Flinders University Associate Professor Nicola Dean.
 Although these women may have had some minor complications, the surgery allowed them a far greater quality of life.

 Breast reduction surgery is far from cosmetic.
-It can make a significant difference to a woman’s life, both emotionally and physically.
+It can make a difference to a woman’s life.
 If you’re concerned about the size of your breasts, talk to Dr Joni Feldman about breast liposuction.
-Compared to conventional surgery, breast liposuction is far less invasive or expensive yet can provide overwhelmingly positive benefits.
+Compared to conventional surgery, breast liposuction can provide benefits.

 Read about breast reduction liposuction >